aKshay-9890/Kubernetes-Detail/README.md

 Scalability	               Manual scaling requires explicit commands	                      Declarative scaling through configuration files
 Examples in Kubernetes    	kubectl create, kubectl delete, kubectl scale	                kubectl apply, kubectl delete -f, kubectl diff

+# Declarative: In this method we write yaml/manifest file and then do the changes.
+Here if we want to add labels then we add it in yaml file.
+# Imperative: By using direct commands i.e. if we want to attach labels to pod by using command we can do it directly

 # Pod recreating mechanism is called as Auto Healing
 In deployment we decide how many pods can be in worker node